 Let’s look at what you do have to consider instead.

-Depending on the time that you allow yourself to have breakfast in the morning (and on your patience), you might want to consider the brew time of your next coffee maker before buying it.
-The average of these models is 8 minutes, with some taking 10-12 and some others only 4.
-Those who want their coffee to be ready in less than 4 minutes should just get instant coffee (and leave this website).
+Depending on the time that you allow yourself to have breakfast in the morning (and on your patience), you might want to consider the brew time of your next coffee brewer before buying it.
+The average of these models is 8 minutes, with some taking 10-12 and some others only 4 minutes.

 This video by Americas Test Kitchen talks about the importance of brew time in relation to the Moccamaster:

 Do you usually make coffee only for yourself?
 Or do you prefer larger pots for family and friends?
 Make sure you pick a machine that makes enough coffee to suit your caffeine needs.
-While 8 cups is a very common carafe size, some of these SCAA coffee machines can brew larger quantities (10 or even 12 cups).
+While 8 cup models are common, some of these SCA certified coffee machines can brew larger quantities (10 or even 12 cups).

 But there’s no point in investing in such a large coffee maker if you only need a large mug for yourself.
 On the other hand, if you like having the choice, some models give you the option to choose between a single cup, half a pot or a full pot, without compromising on extraction quality.